 As part of its fire education/prevention efforts, the fire department welcomes groups or individuals to tour a fire station.
 The average duration of a station tour is 30 to 45 minutes.

 Request a Tour - carefully read the listed information before completing the request form.

 Burning permits are valid for the date of issue only.
 To obtain a burning permit, it is recommended that one first calls the Burning Permit Information Line at 715-839-3882 to find out if burning is allowed for that day.
 Local weather and DNR Burning Bans will dictate if burning is allowed.
-There is a $5 fee for burning permits.
+The fees are $5 for a one-day permit and $10 for a three-day permit (Friday-Saturday-Sunday or Saturday-Sunday-Monday).
 Campfires or cooking fires do not require a burning permit.

 One must go to one of the five fire stations within the City of Eau Claire where a burning permit box is located.
 Fire Station #10 (820 Malden Avenue) does not have a burning permit box.
 It is recommended that the permit is processed at the closest fire station to where the burning will occur.
 Five of the fire stations have RED self-service boxes where the citizen makes two copies of the permit information.
 One copy is put into the slot in the lid, and the other copy is retained with the citizen.

 For additional information, please call 715-839-4825.

 The application period for the 2019-20 firefighter eligibility list has closed.
 We are one of many fire departments that participate in a regional testing process designed to identify a qualified pool of entry-level candidates that is coordinated by the Chippewa Valley Technical College.
 Solicitation of applications for the 2020-21 eligibility list will commence in January of 2020.

 Please visit http://firedepartmenthiring.com for further information on the application process.